adityabisoi/json-hub/README.md

 </p>

 <p>
 A community-owned REST API service for testers and developers.
-Fetch provides REST API endpoints for different types of placeholders, which can be easily used during testing 	and development without the need for creating sample data manually.
+Placeholder Master provides REST API endpoints for different types of placeholders, which can be easily used during testing and development without the need for creating sample data manually.
 </p>

 ## Technology Stack <img src="https://github.com/Samridhi-98/Images/blob/master/Images/atom.svg" width="3%">